Peter Brezovan: Swindon Town (loan)

 Wise signed the Slovak on a season long loan with view to make the deal permanent later.
-His Swindon debut came on the opening day of the 2006/07 campaign – away at Hartlepool United, Brezovan saved two Hartlepool penalties from Joel Porter and Ritchie Humphreys.
+His Swindon debut came on the opening day of the 2006–07 campaign – away at Hartlepool United, Brezovan saved two Hartlepool penalties from Joel Porter and Ritchie Humphreys.

 Swindon finished 1–0 winners.
 Following his heroics in the game against Hartlepool and a string of impressive displays, Peter was awarded the PFA Player of the Month award for September.

 Falling awkwardly in the 76th minute of the home game against Grimsby Town on 14 October 2006, which Swindon won 3–0, Brezovan suffered a broken arm.

 Swindon Town

 On 29 March 2007 it was confirmed that he had signed a two-year contract with Swindon.
-He saved two penalties on his debut for Swindon.

 In September 2007 he spent two days on trial with Everton.

 In October 2009 he was on trial at Crewe Alexandra but was not offered a contract.